 Employee Spotlight: Change Management Consultant, Celine de Regt

-CRM Dynamics prides itself in the diversity of our staff’s experience.
+CRM Dynamics an HSO Company prides itself in the diversity of our staff’s experience.
 To highlight that, we present the Employee Spotlight.

 This month we learn about our resident Change Management Consultant, Celine de Regt.